Mission and Values

-- Provide platform to connect suppliers with private and public sector procurement opportunities; and
+- Provide a platform to connect suppliers with private and public sector procurement opportunities.

 The Council actively seeks viable ethnic minority suppliers for procurement opportunities with its membership.
 The Council enables corporate members to diversify their base of competitive suppliers and strengthen the corporate supply chain.
 This “linkage process” increases opportunities for council-certified suppliers and helps facilitate the employment and economic development of our communities.